m19o/M19O.github.io/_posts/2026-06-05-Meta-AI-Agent-Account-Takeover:-The-Risk-of-Missing-Authorization-in-Agentic-Workflows.md

 However, it can still be abused if there are no controls around how verification requests are created.

 An attacker could repeatedly trigger the `change_email` flow for a victim account, causing the platform to send many verification emails to the legitimate account owner.
-The attacker still cannot comp[...]
+The attacker still cannot complete the email change, but the victim is now receiving repeated security messages.

 ### **Third design: A policy layer sits between the agent and tools**

 In this approach, the agent does not call privileged tools directly.
 Instead, all tool calls go through a policy layer.
-This is the approach I prefer because it creates a cleaner AI workflow instead o[...]
+This is the approach I prefer because it creates a cleaner AI workflow instead of stitching security checks randomly across the system.

 ```python
 # Policy engine sits between agent and tools